-- Immigration Consultations/Consultas – I provide consultations at my office in downtown Portland, at Portland area jails, and at the Northwest Detention Center in Tacoma, Washington.
+- Immigration Consultations/Consultas – I provide consultations at my office in downtown Portland.
 A consultation with an immigration attorney is the first step to getting the immigration services that you need.

 - Removal Proceedings in Immigration Court in Portland, OR – I represent clients in Immigration Court with applications for relief from removal, including asylum, cancellation of removal for permanent residents, cancellation of removal for nonpermanent residents, and protection for victims of domestic violence (VAWA).